martinthomson/escape-report/draft-thomson-escape-report.md

 integrity and confidentiality for its delivery.
 Object security is not a new concept in the context of the Web; designs like SHTTP {{?SHTTP=RFC2660}} are as old as HTTPS.
-Though the intent is for Web Packaging to have a far more narrow applicability, it provides worse security properties than HTTPS, since it provides only authentication, and no confidentiality with respect to the cache.
+Though the intent is for Web Packaging to have a far more narrow applicability, it provides fewer security guarantees than HTTPS, since it provides only authentication, no confidentiality with respect to the cache, and no assurance of liveness.

 Object-based security – such as proposed in Web Packaging – allows the use of content regardless of how it is obtained; some participants noted that this has